jaredquinn/meshtastic-bridge/README.md

 node will be updated, however some modules may still beacon a stored location from the node.

 * mqtt - Use the MQTT plugin to get GPS locations, topics specified in plugin code.
+* gpsd - Connect to GPSd to get GPS locations for publishing POSITION\_APP

 ## Plugin Architecture